llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 • How to format citations consistently

 In Retrieval-Augmented Generation (RAG) pipelines, LLMs retrieve supporting evidence from the web before synthesizing answers.
-A clearly defined llm.txt file can boost inclusion by reducing ambiguity—ensuring your site is recognized as a stable, structured, and verifiable knowledge source.
+A clearly defined llms.txt file can boost inclusion by reducing ambiguity—ensuring your site is recognized as a stable, structured, and verifiable knowledge source.

-How llm.txt Fits with Other Standards
+How llms.txt Fits with Other Standards

 Governance, Versioning, and Best Practices